ConnorCogged/AltDetection/README.md

 - Not in a group
 - No paid Roblox cosmetics or gamepasses

-# ‼ WARNING: PLEASE MAKE SURE TO ENABLE HTTPSERVICE REPLACE proxyEndpoints WITH YOUR OWN PROXY ‼
+# ‼ WARNING: PLEASE MAKE SURE TO ENABLE HTTPSERVICE AND REPLACE proxyEndpoints WITH YOUR OWN PROXY URLS ‼